Switajski/FlexibleOrders/README.md

 The purchasing process
 ----------------------
 An order consists of order items.
-These items are passing though States (Status) as shown below:

-1. new OrderItem -> `Status.ORDERED`
-2. OrderConfirmationItem.confirm -> `Status.CONFIRMED`
-3. ShippingItem.deliver -> `Status.SHIPPED`
-4. ArchiveItem.account -> `Status.COMPLETED`
+Flexible Order assigns `ReportItem`s with a user defined quantity to those `OrderItems`.
+Report Items can be:

+- `ConfirmationItem` as part of a `Confirmation Report`
+- `ShippingItem` as part of `DeliveryNotes`
+- `InvoiceItem` as part of a `Invoice`
+- `ReceiptItem` as part of a `Receipt`

     *One feature of this application is to provide the process easy modifiable to any (IT)-users so they can be free to modify this application for their own needs.*

 Process depicted
 ----------------
-Each state has equivalent tables with items as rows/objects (e.g. OrderItem, ShippingItem, ...).
-The reports (invoices, orders, ...) are generated dynamically by finding items by orderNumber/invoiceNumber etc.
+Each report item represents a state of a purchasing process.
 This report generation enables piecemeal delivering and flexibility in changing reports.

 License